yevaoa/PathFingingVisualiser-Project-S2/README.md

 * Nodes flash yellow when a shorter path is identified and distances are updated.
 * Explicitly define Starting (Green) and Ending (Red) points using keyboard modifiers given below.
 * Display real-time edge weights and node distances from the source.
-* Built using a custom Min-Heap for efficient pathfinding.
+* Block nodes to evade passing through them.

 ## How to Use
-* Download the Zip file, then extract it
+* Download the Zip file, then extract it.
-* Navigate to main.c in src file and double click it
+* Navigate to main.c in src file and double click it.
-* Press F5 on keyboard to run
+* Press F5 on keyboard to run.

 ## Important Note